 It’s time to vote for the players that you think deserve a place in the 2023 The Sideline Eye Hurling Team of the Year.

-Four players have been nominated for the goalkeeper position.
-Vote for the goalkeeper you think deserves a place on the team.
+10 players have been nominated for the forward positions.
+Vote for the six forwards you think deserves a place on the team.

 The voting polls will close at midnight on Sunday and the team will be announced next Monday.